 Leases are recognized as a right-of-use asset and a corresponding lease liability at the commencement date.
 Each lease payment is allocated between a reduction of the liability and finance cost.
 The finance cost is recognized in "Financial charges" in the consolidated income statements over the lease period so as to produce a constant periodic rate of interest on the remaining balance of the liability for each period.
 The lease liability is measured at the present value of lease payments to be made, discounted using the incremental borrowing rate at the lease commencement date if the interest rate implicit in the lease is not readily available.
-The period over which the lease payments are discounted is the non-cancellable period for which the lessee has the right to use the underlying asset together with the renewal options that the Company is reasonably certain not to exercise.
-The period needs to also consider termination options that the Company.
+The period over which the lease payments are discounted is the non-cancellable period for which the lessee has the right to use the underlying asset together with the renewal options that the Company is reasonably certain to exercise.
+The period needs to also consider termination options that the Company is reasonably certain not to exercise.
+Renewal options are included in a number of leases across the Company.
 Lease payments include fixed payments less any lease incentives receivable, variable lease payments that depend on an index or a rate, and amounts expected to be paid under residual value guarantees.
 The lease payments also include the exercise price of a purchase option reasonably certain to be exercised and payment of penalties for termination of a lease.

 Right-of-use assets are measured at cost, which is calculated as the amount of the initial measurement of lease liability plus any lease payments made at or before the lease commencement date, any initial direct costs, and related restoration costs.
 The right-of-use asset is depreciated over the shorter of the asset's useful life and the lease term on a straight-line basis.
-If a lease transfers ownership of the underlying asset or if it is reasonably certain at the commencement of the lease arrangement that the Company will exercise its purchase option, the related right-of-use asset is depreciated over the underlying asset.
+If a lease transfers ownership of the underlying asset or if it is reasonably certain at the commencement of the lease arrangement that the Company will exercise its purchase option, the related right-of-use asset is depreciated over the useful life of the underlying asset.
 The depreciation starts at the commencement date of the lease.